aidan-duggan/holmes-search/README.md

 Enhance docs with images, and improve default system.outs

-Run the code through an IDE to improve formatting and warnings etc.

 Refactor the code to present a more useful interface for doing different types of operations.

 Try to run Spark and Cassandra in cluster mode and not just on the local machine.